TimeLog/TimeLogApiSdk/README.md

 # TimeLogApiSdk

 Use this SDK for interacting with the TimeLog APIs.

 This source can also work as templates for your own projects.

 See [https://api.timelog.com](https://api.timelog.com) for more documentation about the APIs.

 Please be aware that TimeLog has multiple APIs available and the authentication differs.
 Refer to the definition of the [3 flavors of access](https://api.timelog.com#3-flavor-of-access)

+## Prerequisite

+This SDK is now built using .NET 6, so you will need a .NET 6 compatible IDE to run this project, such as Visual Studio 2022.

 ## Support